 SSD stands for solid-state drive, a type of PC storage that's faster than a hard drive.
 An SSD is able to read and write data much faster than a mechanical hard drive.
 The worst SSD is at least three times as fast as a hard drive.
 You’ll especially notice the difference when turning your PC on, opening an application, or switching between tasks.

 To get a deeper understanding, see how installing an SSD can change the experience on a laptop, as per our sister site Laptop: “We upgraded a Dell Inspiron 15 5000 with a Core i5 processor and 8GB of RAM from a 5,400rpm hard drive to a 250GB SSD, and the time it took to load Word 2016 dropped from 31.9 seconds to 1.8 seconds.
 Loading the Chrome browser went from 14 seconds to 1.1 seconds, and Excel went from 19.9 seconds to 1.8 seconds.”

 Your PC will run faster if it has an SSD, but it’ll also be more expensive.
 For example, when buying a PC, you can pay up to $270 more to go from a 500GB HDD to a 250GB SSD.
 If you buy an SSD for upgrading your machine, you can expect to pay anywhere from $70 if you find an SSD deal to $100 for a mainstream 250GB SSD.

 There are two different types of SSDs: NVMe, also known as PCIe or PCIe-NVMe, and SATA.

-- SATA SSDs are the lowest-grade and use the same interface as hard drives.
-However, a PC that uses SATA SSD has three to four times the bandwidth (how much data it can read/write simultaneously) than a PC using a hard drive.
+SATA SSDs look like laptop hard drives, flat and rectangular like the Samsung pictured above.
+They are the lowest grade SSD and use the same interface as hard drives.
+However, a PC that uses a SATA SSD has three to four times the bandwidth (how much data it can read/write simultaneously) than a PC using a hard drive.
+SATA SSDs are also more abundant and cheaper than NVMe-PCIe ones and are still great for common applications.